top of page

 Achiote-marinated chicken breasts with black beans and mango salsa

-Not all Mexican food is spicy, this dish is mild, beautifully flavored and wonderful.
-The different regions in Mexico vary tremendously in their diversity of cuisine, from the complex moles of Oaxaca to the spicy heat of Mexico City to the elegant and subtle flavors of the Yucatán Peninsula.
-This dish is from the Yucatán and highlights the flavors and cooking techniques of the region.
+Not all Mexican food is spicy; this dish is mild, beautifully flavoured and wonderful.
+The different regions in Mexico vary tremendously in their diversity of cuisine, from the complex moles of Oaxaca to the spicy heat of Mexico City to the elegant and subtle flavours of the Yucatán Peninsula.
+This dish is from Yucatán and highlights the flavours and cooking techniques of the region.

-This is a main plate of three components, the chicken, the beans and salsa.
-Lots of little steps, the recipe is more time consuming than hard to make.
-But the dish comes together beautifully and it is well worth the effort, like all of Cindy Pawlcyn's recipes.
-The chicken brings the sourness of oranges and achiote seeds, the beans the slight heat from the pasilla chilies and intensity of the citrus zests, and finally sweet from the salsa.
+This is a main plate of three components: the chicken, the beans and salsa.
+With many little steps, the recipe is more time-consuming than challenging.
+But the dish comes together beautifully, and it is well worth the effort, as in all of Cindy Pawlcyn's recipes.
+The chicken brings the sourness of oranges and achiote seeds, the beans the slight heat from the pasilla chillies and intensity of the citrus zests, and finally, sweetness from the salsa.
 The flavors are addictive, you will keep craving more.

 You can have it as an elegant main course plated out, as in the photo, or as tacos or burritos.
 No matter how you choose to enjoy this dish, it is delicious.

-Achiote seeds, also called annato, is a bright red seed used first as a dye, and more recently in food.
-It adds an earthy sourness to the dish along with a beautiful red color.
+Achiote seeds, also called annatto, are bright red seeds used first as a dye and, more recently, in food.
+They add an earthy sourness to the dish and a beautiful red colour.
 More on this seed here.
-This cookbook, and restaurant in Napa, is amazing.
-Cindy was one of the first chefs to start and promote the farm-to-table movement.
-Her recipes highlight the fabulous produce that is available in the Napa valley region, from organic vegetables to farm raised chickens and grass fed beef and lamb.
-The recipes are from across the globe and everyone is fantastic.
-However, this cookbook is for those chefs who want to excel and this takes time in the kitchen.
+This cookbook and restaurant in Napa are amazing.
+Cindy was among the first chefs to start and promote the farm-to-table movement.
+Her recipes highlight the fabulous produce available in the Napa Valley region, from organic vegetables to farm-raised chickens and grass-fed beef and lamb.
+The recipes are from across the globe, and everyone is fantastic.
+However, this cookbook is for chefs who want to excel, and this takes time in the kitchen.
 Some other amazing recipes from this cookbook here.

 Ingredients: